GameWatch21/CG-Economy/README.md

 ## 🍴For Forking
 Feel free to fork my code, it's free and you can edit with your own style, well i didnt explain well the code what's the section is, what's this used for, so you will need to explore it yourself, you can decide you want to use my credits or no, i dont care just do whatever you want i will try to make new command and code as my free time

+## 🛠️Other Project
+There is other project i work on, even though, i still make the project as an open source, so probably you want to fork it, or you have better idea than mine
+You can easily fork it and use it, no need installation guide :)